Zinedine Zidane: As a coach

 On the other hand, some consider that Zidane's role was more focused in grinding out results and uniting the dressing room, rather than having a fixed tactical scheme.
 Zidane emphasised the importance of players' physical levels and preferred to choose impactful players over a defined system.
-During his time at Real Madrid, he used several formations, including the 4–3–3, the 4–2–3–1, the 4–4–2, and the 3–5–2, in order to find the system that best suited his players, and has been credited with using "simple systems", "...so that his players have the freedom needed to prove their superiority."
-As such, although he is not considered to be a tactical innovator, he has been praised for his balanced approach as a coach, and for having the leadership skills and personability to manage and motivate several world class players, create a good team environment, foster professional relationships, and a strong winning mentality; he has also demonstrated an ability to rotate players and get the best out his team, which has played a key role in his success.
-In 2019 he commented "You ask me about two players but what interests me is the group.
+During his time at Real Madrid, he used several formations, including the 4–3–3, the 4–2–3–1, the 4–4–2, and the 3–5–2, in order to find the system that best suited his players, and has been credited with using "simple systems", "so that his players have the freedom needed to prove their superiority."
+Zidane has been praised for his balanced approach as a coach, and for having the leadership skills and personability to manage and motivate several world class players, create a good team environment, foster professional relationships, and a strong winning mentality; he has also demonstrated an ability to rotate players and get the best out his team, which has played a key role in his success.
+In 2019, he commented, "You ask me about two players but what interests me is the group.
 Karim is important for the team, not just for his goals.
 Casemiro gives a lot of balance, but not only that.
 Everyone contributes something to the team in their own way on the field".
 Regarding his coaching role at Real Madrid, Zidane commented in 2018: "When you work with high-quality players, they know how to manage those periods of games when you’re not playing well, and they get things back on track very quickly.
 My job was to keep people calm!"
 Two of his main influences as a manager are his own former managers Marcello Lippi and Carlo Ancelotti.